mui/material-ui/docs/src/pages/customization/styled/styled.md

 ## Custom components

-This example demonstrates how you can use the `experimentalStyled` API to create custom components, with the same capabilities as the core components:
+This example demonstrates how you can use the `styled` API to create custom components, with the same capabilities as the core components:

 {{"demo": "pages/customization/styled/UsingOptions.js", "defaultCodeOpen": true }}